Sometimes a robot decides if you get the interview

 - Because I’m not an expert on tracking systems, here’s a more detailed article on the BBC website about getting your CV through.

-- Download some free CV examples from the Freebies Section to see how to format your CV.
+- Get some CV examples from the Downloads Section and see how to format your CV.
 Although it’s not a table, maybe remove the box round the personal profile if you’re uploading it to an online job board just to be safe!

 - Get my detailed guide on how to write a stand-out CV to make sure you even get an interview!